 Once you get to 30 minutes, you can focus on running faster.
 I found that when I focused on the amount of time I ran rather than my speed, it was much easier to build up and much more enjoyable too.

 Get a good pair of running shoes

 I am a size 6.5 but wear a size 8 running shoe.
 It is important to find a running store that will help you find the best sneaker for your running form and type of foot.
 I pronate my feet a lot (my feet turn inward on its sides as I run) and I also tend to mid-strike my feet as they land.

 Also, with running, our feet tend to swell with distance, so it is good to have some room in your shoes.
 If you ever feel like your feet are sore from running, your shoes are most likely too small.
 Invest in a good pair of running shoes that are right for your feet.

 Start running in a pretty setting

 Is there a trail near your house, or a park you can drive to that feels serene?
 For me, running is my meditation.
-I love being able to look at the ocean waves crashing and the birds flying in the sky along the coastline.
-It helps take me away from my everyday thoughts to a place where I can feel “quiet” as I run.
+I love being able to watch the ocean waves crashing and the birds flying in the sky along the coastline.
+It helps me escape from my everyday thoughts to a place where I can quiet my mind.

 Make a great playlist